MRU-CSIS-1501/201804.asg.05.documentation/AsciiArt.notes.md

 - partially-completed constructors `public AsciiArt()` and `public AsciiArt(String filePath)`
   - you will need to complete them as noted in the code
 - constant `DEFAULT_ART`
-  - this String is the art used to create an object created when the no-arg constructor is called
+  - this String is the art used to create an object when the no-arg constructor is called

 ## What you need to complete